| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 highest in the tropics, in part because those forests (which tend to be

-ecologically sensitive) are often burned for pasture, and changes are
+ecologically sensitive) are often burned for pasture, and changes may be

-often permanent or very long-term.
-Forest loss can reduce the land-based
+essentially permanent.
+Forest loss can reduce the land-based carbon

-carbon sink, and re-forestation can help offset carbon cycle impacts,
+sink, and re-forestation can help offset carbon cycle impacts, but net

-but net absorption rates are influenced by multiple factors, including
+absorption rates are influenced by multiple factors, including forest

-forest type and regional climate.
-Although tropical forests are often
+type and regional climate.
+Although tropical forests are often called

 It has been argued by certain fossil fuel interests that higher